-It's always tempting to go "chalk" with your March Madness picks and pick multiple No. 1 seeds to reach the Final Four, but just how many top seeds should you pick to reach the Final Four this year?
+It's always tempting to go "chalk" with your March Madness men's bracket picks and to choose multiple No. 1 seeds to reach the Final Four, but just how many top seeds should you pick to reach the Final Four this year?

 All four No. 1 seeds have made the Final Four just once, so it would be wise to predict that at least one of this year's No. 1 seeds gets tripped up before then.

-Of course, there is no perfect formula to calculate which teams or seeds will advance to the Final Four — just look back at the 2008 (all four No. 1 seeds) and 2011 NCAA tournaments (seeds Nos.
-3, 4, 8 and 11)
+Of course, there is no perfect formula to calculate which teams or seeds will advance to the Final Four — just look back at the 2008 NCAA tournament (all four No. 1 seeds advanced) and the 2011 NCAA tournament (teams seeded No. 3, 4, 8 and 11 made it).

-However, history tells us you should pick at least two No. 1 seeds to reach the Final Four if you're looking for a cut-and-dried rule regarding top seeds.
+However, history tells us you should *probably* pick two No. 1 seeds to reach the Final Four if you're looking for a cut-and-dried rule regarding top seeds.

 |Number of No. 1 seeds to make Final Four||Frequency||Percentage|

 If you pick two No. 1 seeds to make the Final Four and only one No. 1 seed makes it, you have a 50 percent chance of picking the right team.
-If multiple top seeds advance to the Final Four, your chances are even better.
+If multiple top seeds advance to the Final Four, your chances are even better of picking the right teams.
 On average, almost 1.7 No. 1 seeds make the Final Four each NCAA tournament.
-While the most common occurrence is only one No. 1 seed making the Final Four (15 of the 35 years since the tournament expanded to 64 teams in 1985), two or more No. 1 seeds have made the Final Four in 18 NCAA tournaments (51.4 percent of the time).
+While the most common occurrence is only one No. 1 seed making the Final Four (16 of the 37 years since the tournament expanded to 64 teams in 1985), two or more No. 1 seeds have made the Final Four in 19 NCAA tournaments.
 For that reason, it's better to error on the side of picking perhaps one too many No. 1 seeds than one too few.

 So, if choosing two No. 1 seeds is the best option based on historical averages, what should you do with your other two Final Four picks?

-A No. 2 seed has made the Final Four 29 times in the 35 years of the current tournament format, which is almost once per year on average.
+A No. 2 seed has made the Final Four 32 times in the 37 years of there has been a 64- or 68-team tournament, which is almost once per year on average.
 Pick a No. 2 seed.

 With the fourth team, take a flier on a team seeded as a No. 3 or lower.
-As a reminder, at least one team seeded seventh or lower has made the Final Four in six of the last seven NCAA tournaments.
+As a reminder, at least one team seeded seventh or lower has made the Final Four in eight of the last nine NCAA tournaments.

 |Seed||Number of Final Four Appearances||Average Per Year|

 Whether you decide to pick one No. 1 seed or two top seeds to make it to the Final Four, it's definitely worth picking at least three teams that are a top-three seed in their region.
-On 14 occasions, exactly three of the four teams that made the Final Four were a top-three seed.
-In 11 seasons, all four Final Four teams were a top-three seed, so more than 70 percent of the time at least three teams in the Final Four have been a No. 1, No. 2, or No. 3 seed.
+On 16 occasions, exactly three of the four teams that made the Final Four were a top-three seed.
+And in 11 other seasons, all four Final Four teams were a top-three seed, so more than 70 percent of the time, at least three teams in the Final Four have been a No. 1, No. 2, or No. 3 seed.